DavisPL/PCCC/README.md

 # Proof Carrying Code Completions (PC<sup>3</sup>)
-PC<sup>3</sup>: a Dafny framework for generating code together with a proof of a safety property.
+PC<sup>3</sup>: A Dafny framework for generating code together with a proof of a safety property.
 > [!WARNING]
 > PC<sup>3</sup> is under active development